Last Updated on September 6, 2023 by Tim Wells

-Even though the Chromecast had sold over 55 million units, it started to lose ground to Roku and Amazon’s Fire TV back in 2017.
+In 2017, even though the Chromecast had sold over 55 million units, it started to lose ground to Roku and Amazon’s Fire TV.

-Similarly, Google’s own Android TV operating system was considered a great platform, but was confined to high-end devices like the NVIDIA Shield and Sony televisions.
+Similarly, Google’s own Android TV operating system was considered a great platform.
+Still, it was confined to high-end devices like the NVIDIA Shield and Sony televisions.

-Google took their popular Chromecast and added version of Android TV specifically designed for streaming.
+Google took their popular Chromecast and added a version of Android TV designed explicitly for streaming.
 Then they made it only $50 to entice people away from Roku.

 What is Chromecast with Google TV?

 Let’s be honest.
-The old Chromecast Ultra was never as big a hit as Google hoped it would be.
+The Chromecast Ultra was never as big a hit as Google hoped.

-The basic Chromecast, which is still around, retails for $30 and you can usually find it on sale for under $20.
+The basic Chromecast, which only recently stopped production, retailed for $30, and you can usually find it on sale for under $20.
 The Chromecast Ultra, however, was almost double the price.

-That’s expensive for a streaming device without any apps or a remote control.
+That’s expensive for a streaming device without any apps or remote control.

-I’m glad to see that Google finally fixed those glaring issues – even if it was about five years too late.
+I’m glad that Google finally fixed those glaring issues – even if it was about five years too late.

 The Chromecast Lineup

-There are still two versions of the Chromecast, just in case you’re one of the dozen-or-so people that hasn’t already bought one.
+There are still two versions of the Chromecast on sale, in case you’re one of the dozen-or-so people that hasn’t already bought one.

-Before you get too excited, remember that the only part of the new Google Chromecast you’re going to see is the remote control.
+Before you get too excited about the colors, remember that the only part of the new Google Chromecast you will see is the remote control.
 The rest remains hidden behind your television.